itdesign/kubernetes-workshop/docs/tutorial/02-add-the-frontend/03-communication.md

 ### What happened?

-- By adding `type: LoadBalancer` to the service Kubernetes opened a port on each node of the cluster.
+- By adding `type: LoadBalancer` to the service, Kubernetes opened a port on each node of the cluster.
 - Google automatically provisioned a load balancer in the background that points to the opened port on all nodes.
   You can find the load balancer [here](https://console.cloud.google.com/net-services/loadbalancing/loadBalancers/list?project=$GCLOUD_PROJECT_ID) in the Google Cloud Console.